TRAFFIC

 Traffic

 A modest estimate of commercial vehicles using the development is 3000 vehicles per day.
 Access is proposed by a turn off the A508.
+Traffic will be increased along the roads radiating from this junction and onto Deanshanger, Buckingham, Potterspury, Towcester, Yardley Gobion, Grafton Regis and Roade.
+This will cause further delays at peak hours.
+Traffic from Castlethorpe, Hanslope and Haversham will also be affected.
 For vehicles turning right into the site there will be a central lane capable of holding five lorries.
 There have been fatalities turning on and off the A508.

 Heading from the A5, the proposed junction will be before the Dogsmouth Brook at Cosgrove: this is only 300m from the roundabout and, at times, will cause tailbacks to the already congested junction.

 In the Local Plan, WNC stipulated a roundabout access to the development.
 In order to fit in the enormous Unit 1, the developers have moved the access point further away from the A5 Old Stratford roundabout and changed it to a T junction with a ghost island.
-Safe access to the site should not be compromised to accommodate a larger unit.
+The decision to abandon the roundabout is apparently driven by the developer’s desire to include an oversized Unit 1.
+They clearly do not value the importance of investing in appropriate road infrastructure to support a highly profitable development.
+That sort of short-term profit-driven approach to design is unacceptable and risks creating long term traffic problems for the local residents.

 The Northampton Gateway development at Junction 15 of the M1 stipulates that to avoid adding more load onto the A508, all HGVs must turn north when leaving the site, except when an official diversion is in place.
-In such a situation, all those HGVs will be coming south to join the HGVs entering and leaving this site.
+In such a situation, all those HGVs will be coming south to join the HGVs entering and leaving the Furtho site.
+Further land has been approved to increase size of the Gateway development at junction 15, adding further heavy traffic to the A508.

 ...a place where people are proud to live, with strong sustainable communities, decent homes, a fulfilling job, and stress free travel through well connected places”